 As the decade faded Allied Artists had all but folded its tent.
 Impressive AA releases continued through the 1960s but many were co-productions.
 The B-pictures and series offerings that paid the studio’s bills (e.g. The Bowery Boys) were no longer selling; producer Walter Mirisch had departed to form his own company with his brothers.
 Mirisch had jumped into the sci-fi craze early with 1951’s Flight to Mars, in Cinecolor.
 AA returned to sci-fi for 1956’s World Without End, emphasizing the fraternization between spacemen and futuristic show girls.
 The attraction in World were the leggy leading ladies Nancy Gates, Shawn Smith and Lisa Montell — in costumes reportedly designed by girlie illustrator Vargas.

 From all evidence Queen of Outer Space was Allied Artists’ last stab at the ‘space girlie show’ formula, and was initially intended to be a semi-comedy.
 The genesis of the story idea and screenplay has been distorted by numerous unreliable reports.
-The version endorsed by Bill Warren and to some degree Tom Weaver is that Ben Hecht had no real input and was used only for the value of his name; and that seasoned sci-fi writer Charles Beaumont tried to do a spoof of no-budget Captain Video-style space opera.
+The version endorsed by Bill Warren and to some degree Tom Weaver is that the famed screenwriter Ben Hecht had no real input and was used only for the value of his name; and that Charles Beaumont tried to write a spoof of no-budget Captain Video-style space operas.
 It’s possible that Beaumont wanted a tongue-in-cheek campy style like those ’50s Mad Magazine lampoons of Flash Gordon (‘Flesh Garden’) and Superman (‘Superduperman’).
-But clever spoof comedy requires thought, timing and a production that isn’t rushing to get scenes into the can at warp speed.
+But clever spoof comedy requires thought, timing and a production that isn’t rushing at warp speed to get scenes in the can.
 The combo of filmic in-jokes and sick humor wouldn’t strike for another year, with Roger Corman’s horror spoofs A Bucket of Blood and Little Shop of Horrors.